What is an RFI in construction? How do I use them effectively?

 An RFI raised by the main contractor that has been answered by the client, or architect, and distributed to all stakeholders, is generally accepted as a change to the scope of work, unless further approval is required for costs associated with the change.

-It is common and accepted practice for a subcontractor or supplier to use an RFI to state his/her concern related to the omission or misapplication of a product, and seek further clarification of the building owner's intended use or their official acceptance of the specified product.
-It is also acceptable for the subcontractor to use an RFI to call attention to an inferior product that may not meet the building owner's needs, and use his/her expertise to recommend the better/correct product.
+It is common and accepted practice for a subcontractor or supplier to use an RFI to state their concern related to the omission or misapplication of a product, and seek further clarification of the building owner's intended use or their official acceptance of the specified product.
+It is also acceptable for the subcontractor to use an RFI to call attention to an inferior product that may not meet the building owner's needs, and use their expertise to recommend the better/correct product.

-Abuse of the RFI Process
+Abuse of the RFI Process and common problems

 There are circumstances where the use of RFIs is abused, and simply creating paper to justify unwarranted claims, such as issuing an RFI when the information is clearly shown on the construction documents.
 In this case, either the person reading the drawings is working outside of the scope of their capability, or the intent is to generate paper to help support what might otherwise be an unjustifiable claim.
 Overuse of RFIs will delay project progress and tie up both admin and tech recourses in processing RFIs.